 And the bus never got completely full, so she never had to give up her second seat.
 She even managed to

-sleep a little, in between scratches, one hand resting on her purse and jacket beside her.
-Going
+sleep a little, in between scratches, one hand resting on her purse and jacket beside her, the other on her

 Her parents would be waiting for her of course, no matter the hour.
-They'd planned to take her to
+They'd have plans to take her out

-(it would look to her, compared to the others, very small), just what the expression on their faces would
+(it would look to her, compared to the others she'd seen, very small), and just what the expression on their

-be: smiling, nervous, interested, happy, anxious: they would look like all these things.
+faces would be: smiling, nervous, interested, happy, anxious: they would look like all these

 She didn't even understand how to describe it to herself, this knowing.
 Was it being able to see